 The individual Cookies we use

-Below is a list of the cookies we use, together with a description of what they are used for.
+Below is a list of the cookies we use, together with a description of what they are used for and the type of cookie category they fall into.
 For more information about any third party cookies, please visit the third party’s website.

 Use of other Websites